Balancing of rotating masses

-The balancing of rotating bodies is important to avoid vibration.
-In heavy industrial machines such as gas turbines and electric generators, vibration can cause catastrophic failure, as well as noise and discomfort.
-In the case of a narrow wheel, balancing simply involves moving the center of gravity to the centre of rotation.
-For a system to be in complete balance both force and couple polygons should be close in order to prevent the effect of centrifugal force.
+The balancing of rotating bodies is the process of minimizing vibration.
+Heavy industrial machines such as gas turbines and electric generators can cause catastrophic failure, as well as noise and discomfort.
+In the case of a narrow wheel, balancing simply involves moving the center of gravity to the center of rotation.
+Both force and couple polygons should be close enough to prevent the effect of centrifugal force in order to be completely balanced.
 It is important to design the machine parts wisely so that the unbalance is reduced up to the minimum possible level or eliminated completely.

 Static balance

-Static balance occurs when the centre of gravity of an object is on the axis of rotation.
+Static balance occurs when the center of gravity of an object is on the axis of rotation.
 The object can therefore remain stationary, with the axis horizontal, without the application of any braking force.
 It has no tendency to rotate due to the force of gravity.
-This is seen in bike wheels where the reflective plate is placed opposite the valve to distribute the centre of mass to the centre of the wheel.
-Other examples are grindstones, discs or car wheels.
+This is seen in bike wheels where the reflective plate is placed opposite the valve to distribute the center of mass to the center of the wheel.
+Other examples include grindstones, discs or car wheels.
 Verifying static balance requires the freedom for the object to rotate with as little friction as possible.